 Is it possible for you to see everything?
 Most likely not.
 Except if you’re a speed demon.
 Are you going to have enough time to see all that is important to your sightseeing taste?
 Of course.

-Spending four days in Barcelona includes plenty of time for peacefully dinners, rooftop cocktails, evening walks along Las Ramblas (the well-known pedestrian street lined with trees), touring Antoni Gaudi’s creations, such as the Sagrada Familia, Parc Guell, and Casa Mila, going to the beach, dining at La Boqueria food market, taking a walking tour of the Gothic Quarter, and taking photos at the Montjuic Magic Fountain.
+Spending four days in Barcelona includes plenty of time for peaceful dinners, rooftop cocktails, evening walks along Las Ramblas (the well-known pedestrian street lined with trees), touring Antoni Gaudi’s creations, such as the Sagrada Familia, Parc Guell, and Casa Mila, going to the beach, dining at La Boqueria food market, taking a walking tour of the Gothic Quarter, and taking photos at the Montjuic Magic Fountain.

 It is potentially possible to see all the major attractions in three days if you are pressed for time, after which you might proceed to your next destination.
 Otherwise, spend three days seeing the attractions and reserve the fourth day for a day trip.